-The Investment Manager may in its discretion exercise or procure the exercise of all voting or other rights which may be exercisable in relation to investments held by a Fund, including Shares held by a Fund in another Fund.
-In relation to the exercise of such rights the Investment Manager shall establish guidelines for the exercise of voting or other rights and the Investment Manager may, in its discretion, elect not to exercise or procure the exercise of such voting or other rights.
+The Investment Managers may in their discretion exercise or procure the exercise of all voting or other rights which may be exercisable in relation to investments held by a Fund, including Shares held by a Fund in another Fund.
+In relation to the exercise of such rights the Investment Managers shall establish guidelines for the exercise of voting or other rights and the Investment Managers may, in their discretion, elect not to exercise or procure the exercise of such voting or other rights.